shkhan-caresync/usc-ai-learning-platform/README.md

-# USC AI Social Work Simulations (Secure Scaffold)
+# USC AI Social Work Simulations

 This repository is a **security-focused, full-stack scaffold** for the USC Suzanne Dworak-Peck School of Social Work AI simulation platform.